 Rhinoplasty for Men

-Rhinoplasty, also known as nose reshaping, can help to create facial harmony by reshaping the proportions of your nose.
-This procedure can also help to improve impaired breathing caused by a deviated septum or other structural issues in the nose.
-Many men choose to undergo this procedure to improve the appearance of their nose for a more masculine and proportionate facial appearance.
+Rhinoplasty can help create facial harmony by reshaping the proportions of the nose.
+This procedure can also improve impaired breathing caused by a deviated septum or other structural issues in the nose.
+Also called nose reshaping or a nose job, rhinoplasty is the choice of many Ann Arbor and Plymouth men who want to improve the appearance of their nose for a more masculine and attractive look.

 The Rhinoplasty Procedure

 The rhinoplasty procedure is an outpatient surgery done under local anesthesia with sedation or general anesthesia.
 When it comes to rhinoplasty, there are two methods that can be used: the open or closed techniques.
 During an open rhinoplasty, an incision will be made across the columella, or the tissue located in between the nostrils.
 During the closed technique, all incisions will be made inside of the nose.
 Regardless of where the incisions are placed, tissues and cartilage will be reshaped.
 In the case of a deviated septum, the septum will be straightened, and any nasal obstructions that have caused breathing problems will be removed.

 Rhinoplasty patients will return home after their procedure with an external cast or splint in place to help ensure proper healing.
 The cast or splint can be removed 1 to 2 weeks after surgery.
 Any sutures will be removed after 4 to 7 days.
 Swelling and discomfort may occur, which can be controlled with oral medication.
 Swelling and bruising will subside over the next 2 to 4 weeks.

 Most patients will notice an improvement in their nasal appearance after three months, with final results becoming apparent after 12 to 14 months.